Best Chicken Coop Paint (2024)

 No. You don’t have to paint a chicken coop.
 The chickens will be fine.

 But it will last longer if you paint the outside, and you can clean it easier when it’s painted rather than raw wood.
-It’s easier to remove the chicken’s cecal poo from painted surfaces than bare plywood.
+Removing the chicken’s cecal poo from painted surfaces is easier than bare plywood.

-Painting or staining will not immediately kill the red mites but will take away a lot of the rough wood seams for mites to hide.
+Painting or staining will not immediately kill red mites or lice inside the coop but will remove many of the rough wood seams for them to hide.
 It’s not that they won’t find other places to hide, but it certainly helps to get things under control.
 If the coop’s interior is glossy white, you will see all the little critters crawling around in case of a mite infestation.

 If you need to fight red mites or poultry ticks, clean the coop thoroughly, seal any crevices by caulking the cracks, and paint.
 A thick primer like Zinsser 123 can fill the nooks and crannies of the coop.
 We’ve seen people reaching out to more extreme solutions like masonry primer or urethane deck paints for rough surfaces.

-Whatever you are painting the interior with, always make sure it’s safe for the birds.
+Whatever you paint the interior with, ensure it’s safe for the birds.
 They are predisposed to poor respiratory responses on any paint with high VOC levels or toxins.
-Not just any paint makes an excellent chicken coop paint.
+Not just any paint makes excellent chicken coop paint.

 Oil will also discourage any parasite from settling on the wood, as it penetrates the upper layers of the wood.
-You might have heard of coop paint for mites, but people are usually just referring to insecticide or other oils to apply after the coop is already fully painted.
+You might have heard of coop paint for mites, but people usually just refer to insecticide or other oils to apply after the coop is fully painted.

-It’s scientifically proven that some oils are effective against the annoying poultry red mite (Dermanyssus gallinae).
-However, we won’t recommend using anything like petroleum, diesel, or burnt motor oil as these all carry carcinogens.
-If anything, stick with the oils we mentioned, like linseed oil, or use mineral oils to treat the coop after finishing your paint job.
+It’s scientifically proven that some oils are effective against annoying poultry red mites (Dermanyssus gallinae).
+However, we won’t recommend using petroleum, diesel, or burnt motor oil, as these all carry carcinogens.
+If anything, stick with the mentioned oils, like linseed oil, or use mineral oils to treat the coop after finishing your paint job.